Mary Shaffner, Executive Director

 I am so thrilled to be at DCI this year!
 After working as a learning support teacher during DCI’s inaugural year, I left to complete a year long west coast adventure as a Special Education director at a school in Oakland, California.
 Before that, I was born and raised on the east coast in Massachusetts, where I completed a BA in Education and in Psychology.
 While working in Boston, I visited my sister in DC where I went to the National Zoo and fell in love with the pandas (and the rest of the city), so I decided to come teach here!
 I completed my Master’s degree in Special Education and made a switch from elementary to secondary education, which I have grown to really love.
 My passions in the field of education revolve around building self-advocacy skills in students from every background, and empowering students to know and embrace their strengths, challenges, and unique learning styles.
 I think all of these goals are best accomplished by developing meaningful relationships with students and families.
 In my free time I love to cook, travel, and hang out with family and friends.
 I am incredibly excited to be back at DCI for another school year and beyond!

-Aaron Stone, Student Support Teacher
+Aaron Stone, Special Education Teacher

 Currently, I am going into my eighth year of working in education (sixth year of teaching).
 I’m a certified Special Educator with my masters from Johns Hopkins.
 Before DCI, I worked as a high school special ed English teacher.
 This past summer, I taught underprivileged kids English in Israel as a part of TALMA.